 Polling Location: 14318 Michigan Street, Eagle, Michigan 48822

 Preview Your Ballot: Your ballot is viewable online at Michigan.gov/vote (Your Voter Information).

 Track your absent voter application and ballot at Michigan.gov/vote.

 Absent Voter Ballot Applications: Applications have been mailed to all voters on the Permanent Absent Voter list.
 Your ballot will be mailed after we receive a completed application and verify the signature on the application with the one on file.
 IMPORTANT NOTE: Third-Party organizations (political parties, voter organizations, etc.) will also be sending out applications; their name will be on the mailing and they do not come from our office.
 You may receive an application from one of these groups even though we have received an application from you.
 You only need to submit one application.
 You can confirm that we have received your application or apply for a ballot at Michigan.gov/vote.

-To register to vote, you must be a U.S. citizen, at least 18 years of age by election day, and a resident of Michigan and the city or township where you are registering to vote.
-For more information, please visit the (?), or contact the Township Clerk’s Office.
+To register to vote, you must be a U.S. citizen, at least 18 years of age by Election Day, not serving a sentence in jail or prison, and a resident of Michigan and the city or township where you are registering to vote for at least 30 days before Election Day.
+For more information, please visit the Michigan Secretary of State website, or contact the Township Clerk’s Office.